Rishi Laser Ltd.

 INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIAL STATEMENTS

-The Cost Audit report for the financial year ended 31st March 2020; afterbeing taken on record by the Board shall be filled with MCAwithin the stipulatedtime.
+The Cost Audit report for the Financial Year ended 31st March 2021;after being taken on record by the Board shall be filled with MCAwithin the stipulatedtime.

-As on March 31 2020 following two directors are holding shares ofthe Company:
+As on 31st March 2021 following two directors are holding shares ofthe Company:

 Mr. Harshad Patel Mr. Dinesh Mehta

 THE ANNUAL RETURN